You’ll agree that becoming a mom is scary.

 Within the first few days after birth, you’ll be asked to make a whopping 14 life-changing medical decisions for your baby.
 You may already be aware of some of these decisions, but do you know all your options?

-It’s important that you are informed about these choices before your baby arrives.
-Otherwise, you need to make a quick choice during the pain of labor or after the exhaustion of delivery.
+It’s vital that you are informed about these choices before your baby arrives.
+Otherwise, you need to make a quick decision during the pain of labor or after the exhaustion of delivery.